spacetelescope/style-guides/guides/jupyter-notebooks.md

 While this section isn't always necessary, sometimes you want to provide more resources for the reader who wants to learn something beyond what's in the notebook.
-Sometimes these resources don't exist, but if they do, it's good to put them at the end to give the reader somewhere else to go.
-Usually a list of links using Markdown bulleted list plus link format is appropriate:
+Sometimes these resources don't exist, but if they do, it's good to put them at the end of your notebook to give the reader somewhere else to go.
+Usually a list of links using Markdown bullet list plus link format is
+appropriate:

 ```
 * [A neat resource to learn